 Maximum allowed per-query filter count.
-Only used for internal sanity checks, does not directly affect RAM use or performance.
-Optional, default is 256.
+This setting is only used for internal sanity checks and does not directly affect RAM usage or performance.
+Optional, the default is 256.

 max_filters = 1024

 Maximum allowed per-filter values count.
-Only used for internal sanity checks, does not directly affect RAM use or performance.
-Optional, default is 4096.
+This setting is only used for internal sanity checks and does not directly affect RAM usage or performance.
+Optional, the default is 4096.

 max_filter_values = 16384

-Hard limit is defined by the system and on Linux may be changed in file
+There is also a "hard limit" that cannot be exceeded by the option.
+This limit is defined by the system and can be changed in the file

 max_open_files = 10000

-Apart direct numeric values, you can use magic word 'max', to set the limit equal to available current hard limit.
+Apart from direct numeric values, you can use the magic word 'max' to set the limit equal to the available current hard limit.

 max_open_files = max

 Maximum allowed network packet size.
-Limits both query packets from clients, and response packets from remote agents in distributed environment.
-Only used for internal sanity checks, does not directly affect RAM use or performance.
-Optional, default is 8M.
+This setting limits both query packets from clients and response packets from remote agents in a distributed environment.
+Only used for internal sanity checks, it does not directly affect RAM usage or performance.
+Optional, the default is 8M.

 max_packet_size = 32M

-A server version string to return via MySQL protocol.
-Optional, default is empty (return Manticore version).
+A server version string to return via the MySQL protocol.
+Optional, the default is empty (returns the Manticore version).

 mysql_version_string directive and have